Navigating the VA Loan Process After Bankruptcy or Foreclosure

 Second Tier Entitlement

 Even if you default on your original home and lose the VA loan entitlement you used towards it, you may still have funds left in your loan entitlement that can be put towards a second VA loan.
-This is known as second tier entitlement.
+This is known as a second-tier entitlement.